Lifespan Guide UK

 • You are buying for shorter-term needs

-• You understand that long-term value may be weaker
+• You understand long-term value may be weaker

 A better-value dryer usually makes more sense if…